paulosuzart/paulosuzart.github.io/_posts/2026-02-15-part-III-what-breaks.md

 **Long-term damage:** The team gets locked into a mode where speed is the only legible metric.
 Quality and extensibility are invisible until they're catastrophically absent.

-# Toward a Better Vibe

-The patterns above aren't inevitable.
-They're the result of specific gaps we can address.
-Here are additions to the manifesto that target the root causes:

-## For the Business/Engineering Divide

-### Concept Co-Ownership

-Product and engineering jointly own the domain model.
-Not "product writes specs, engineering implements"—but shared artifacts that both sides maintain.
-If product can't explain the model, they can't approve the feature.

-### The Spec Quality Bar

-Features don't enter development until concepts are defined.
-Not exhaustive specs—but clear enough that an engineer could explain the entities to a new hire.
-This is the gate, enforced by engineering.

-## For Sustainable Speed

-### Velocity Metrics That Include Later

-Track not just "time to first ship" but "time to iterate," "bugs per feature," "onboarding time for this area of code."
-Make the long-term costs visible before they become crises.

-### The Extensibility Check

-Before launching, ask: "If we need to add X in three months, what would that take?"
-If the answer is "rewrite," you're not done.
-This forces a conversation about foundations.

 # Conclusion